MichaelTrestman/job-application-materials/writing-samples/tls-pki.md

 TLS encryption and server authentication are supported in all communication between CockroachDB nodes, and from clients to nodes.

-Currently, mutual TLS authentication, in which the client as well as the server uses a private key/public certificate pair to authenticate itself, is not supported in CockroachDB {{ site.data.products.cloud }}.
+Currently, mutual TLS authentication, in which the client as well as the server uses a private key/public certificate pair to authenticate itself, is not supported in CockroachDB Cloud.
 Clients must use username/password combinations.

-CockroachDB {{ site.data.products.core }} does supports TLS authentication for clients.
+CockroachDB  does supports TLS authentication for clients.

 ### Default mode